De Montfort University:

 How would the university attract students to be co-creators in a three-year project, and what could the university give them in return for their time and talent?

-The 'Leicester’s Future Leaders' project at De Montfort University (DMU) aims to increase the number of black, Asian and minority ethnic (BAME) graduates who progress into highly skilled roles in Leicester.
+The main aim of the 'Leicester’s Future Leaders' project at De Montfort University (DMU) was to increase the number of black, Asian and minority ethnic (BAME) graduates who progress into highly skilled roles in Leicester.

-The long term goal of the project is to create more BAME role models among business leaders, driving a cycle of inclusion and business success in the city.
+The long term goal of the project was to create more BAME role models among business leaders, driving a cycle of inclusion and business success in the city.